Smoking and Vaping Medical Marijuana: Is it Safe?

 Vape oils should contain minimal pesticides and shouldn’t use cannabinoid solvents like Propylene Glycol and Polyethylene Glycol.
 There’s also a new trend of using essential oils, which have not been properly studied and may not be safe when heated and inhaled.

-Fortunately, Maryland products are tracked from seed to sale and supposed to meet state guidelines, but it doesn’t hurt to ask what’s in a vape oil.
+Maryland products are tracked from seed to sale and are supposed to meet state guidelines.
+Missouri products should have a similar tracking system.
+It doesn’t hurt to check what’s in a vape oil, though.
 Ideally, the solvent used would be quality cannabis terpenes and/or vegetable glycerin.
-For most people, the benefits of vaping cannabis far outweigh the small risks of using other solvents, but it’s good to be informed.
+For most people, the benefits of vaping cannabis far outweigh the small risks of using other solvents.
+But it’s good to be informed!

 If vaporizing becomes a patient’s preferred method of cannabis administration, they might want to consider investing in a high quality reusable vaporizer.
 Make sure to do research and purchase one with proper temperature controls and quality materials.

 There are also big differences between vaping cannabis oils and the plant matter/flower itself.
 When using the flower, vaporizers quickly lose their convenience factor.
-The cannabis must be finely ground and loaded up in order to be fully vaporized, and then the device must be properly cleaned after use.
+Cannabis must be finely ground and loaded up in order to be fully vaporized.
+Then the device must be properly cleaned after use.

 Best Way to Consume Cannabis?

-For some patients, smoking will always be their method of choice – and that’s perfectly fine, especially if it isn’t done excessively.
+For some patients, smoking will always be their method of choice.
+And that may be perfectly fine for a patient, especially if it isn’t done excessively.
 Some individuals may only wish to use cannabis before bed to help relieve chronic pains or other symptoms so that they can sleep.
 Other patients seek all day relief.

-Green Health Docs provides guidance on the best strains for your conditions and on how to make your own edibles at home!
+The support team at Green Health Docs can provide guidance on the best strains for your conditions and on how to make your own edibles at home!
 We broadcast our educational sessions so be sure to follow us on YouTube and Facebook.
-For more information or to learn how to become a legal medical marijuana patient, call or text us at 240-356-1000.
+For more information or to learn how to become a legal medical marijuana patient, call or text us at 1-877-242-0362.